Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 - People that require braces may need to have teeth extracted to make room for other teeth that need to be moved into the correct place2.

-- People that receive radiation in whatever form to the area surrounding the head may need to have teeth removed that were exposed to the radiation2.
+- Radiation from treatments to the head or mouth area may need to have teeth removed that were exposed to the radiation2.

 - There are cases where baby teeth don’t fall.
 This then means that they get in the way of permanent teeth2.